netfoundry/minimal-mistakes/docs/_pages/v2/guide-rest.md

 ### Run the Linux Tunneler CLI as a Proxy

-The Linux Tunneler CLI will tunnel IP packets to your Service across and provides a simple proxy mode that will work well for this exercise.
+The Linux Tunneler CLI will tunnel IP packets to your service across and provides a simple proxy mode that will work well for this exercise.
 You could also use any app that you built with a Ziti endpoint SDK, or any of [the client apps here](https://netfoundry.io/resources/support/downloads/networkversion7/#zititunnelers).
-Here is [a helpful article about using ziti-tunnel as an Endpoint](https://support.netfoundry.io/hc/en-us/articles/360045177311) if you would like a bit more context.
+Here is [a helpful article about using ziti-tunnel as an endpoint](https://support.netfoundry.io/hc/en-us/articles/360045177311) if you would like a bit more context.

 ```bash
 ❯ ./ziti/ziti-tunnel proxy --identity client1.json "${NF_ENDPOINT_SERVICE_NAME}":8080 "${NF_ROUTER_SERVICE_NAME}":8888